 We will research current events and cold cases.
 There will be projects based on some Forensic Files episodes, the Innocence Project, and serial killer research.
 We will be using podcasts, documentaries, and clips from various sources to learn how the forensics we are learning about in the classroom is applied to real life criminal investigation.
 There is even a holiday crime scene project and a “cereal” killer project.

-There will be engaging and exciting activities such as arson projects to build, pig and pickle autopsies, designing a blood spatter lab, and analyzing several crime scenes throughout the year.
+There will be engaging and exciting activities such as arson projects to build, pig and pickle autopsies, designing a blood spatter lab, and analyzing crime scenes.
 I have taught high school Forensics for 10 years, and this second year of Forensics has been requested by students for years.
 I can’t wait to explore with your student!

 * This curriculum is designed for students in grades 11-12 and contains content that may not be suitable for students under the age of 16.